GChuf/dbeaver/features/org.jkiss.dbeaver.ce.feature/root/readme.txt

 README

-Thank you for downloading DBeaver!
+Thank you for downloading BoberKurwa!

-Installing DBeaver
+Installing BoberKurwa
 ========================
   Use automatic installer distribution (Windows and Linux versions) or just unpack archive and start "dbeaver" executable.

-  Note: do not extract archive in the same folder where older version of DBeaver is installed.
+  Note: do not extract archive in the same folder where older version of BoberKurwa is installed.
   Remove previous version or extract archive in another folder.

 Command line parameters